Financial Times Statement of Code of Conduct 2022

 A conflict of interest may occur when our interests or activities (or those of our family or friends) affect our ability to make objective decisions for FT Group or could potentially restrict our editorial independence.
 This includes personal relationships with another employee if you have influence over their salary or career path.
 Without approval, FT journalists may not participate in running outside ventures that involve commercial, or quasi-commercial (including charitable status) relationships with companies and/or individuals about which the journalists report as part of their FT work.
 We must either avoid such situations or be transparent about them and ensure they are approved at the appropriate time and level.

 It is fundamental to the integrity and success of FT Group titles that we uphold the highest professional and ethical standards of journalism and are seen to do so.
 The requisite standards in this regard are set out in the FT Editorial Code.

 Complaints about any of our editorial content or journalistic activity should be referred to the editor of the relevant FT Group title.
-Where any complaint under the FT Editorial Code is unable to be resolved by the editor, the FT Complaints Commissioner will review matters referred to him, and recommend any appropriate redress.
+Where any complaint under the FT Editorial Code is unable to be resolved by the editor, the FT Complaints Commissioner will review matters referred, and recommend any appropriate redress.

 Protecting our records, data and assets

 Privacy and personal information

 We respect the privacy of all individuals who entrust us with their personal information and we are transparent and honest about our privacy practices.
 We understand some types of information are more sensitive and treat them with extra care.